Bread & Law / Cited

 Layer 1 — robots.txt

 Cited fetches /robots.txt from the root domain and parses it against each AI platform's documented user agents.
-A publisher's instructions to AI platforms tend to live inside this file, but compliance is voluntary because enforcement is generally difficult and expensive.
+A publisher's instructions to AI platforms tend to live inside this file, but compliance is voluntary.

 Beyond robots.txt, sites can signal preferences in other ways.
 Those details are assessed and analyzed at this layer.

-Some parts of a publisher's technical stack provide one-click controls to disallow AI access at the network level.
-This layer is important because it can prove the publisher in question has the technical capacity to block AI platforms if it wants to.
+From the same response, Cited also fingerprints the publisher's CDN and hosting.
+Some technical stacks provide one-click controls to disallow AI access at the network level; this is retained because it proves a publisher has the technical capacity to block AI platforms if it wants to.

 Layer 4 — User-agent A/B probing

-This is the most resource-intensive part of the analysis.
-At L4, Cited pulls a sample of recent articles from the sitemap, fetches each with a baseline browser user agent, then refetches as each AI bot's canonical user agent.
+At L4, Cited pulls a sample of recent articles, fetches each with a baseline browser user agent, then refetches as each AI bot's canonical user agent.

 Layer 5 — Common Crawl presence

-Common Crawl is one of the largest public web crawls and feeds many open and proprietary AI training corpora.
+Common Crawl feeds many open and proprietary AI training corpora.
 Cited queries the Common Crawl CDX index for the domain and reports a training intensity and a trend direction.

 This layer determines how the URL in question can be used and has been used to train AI platforms.